 The places where the water has frozen inside of it leaves holes.
 This denser tofu has a meaty texture that works particularly well crumbled in chili or used in a vegan chicken-style sandwich.

-Although, I do find that the freezing of tofu makes it a little more crumbly and more prone to breaking when slicing it.
+Although, I do find that the freezing makes it a little more crumbly and more prone to breaking when slicing it.

 Absolutely!
-Nowadays I rarely press it, because I buy vacuum packed tofu in an aseptic package.
+Nowadays I rarely press it, because I buy the vacuum packed variety in an aseptic package.
 Because it’s not packed in water, there’s no water to press out.

 You can immediately use this dense bean curd in a marinade.
 Also the firm texture means it can hold up better on the grill.